Garv-Thakur/Best-Copy-Trading-Platform/Best Copy Trading Platform.md

 Combiz Services Pvt Ltd is a leading provider of copy trading software, dedicated to developing solutions that meet the evolving needs of investors.
 Their platform supports cross-broker trading capabilities, making it one of the best copy trading platforms in India.
 Here’s a list of top brokers supported by Combiz Services for cross-broker copy trading:

 ## Top Copy Trading Apps in India
-ShareKhan
+ShareKhan,
-IIFL Securities
+IIFL Securities,
-AsthaTrade
+AsthaTrade,
-KotakNeo
+KotakNeo,
-PureBroking
+PureBroking,
-SMC Global
+SMC Global,
-NirmalBang
+NirmalBang,
-MarwadiPro
+MarwadiPro,
-SRE
+SRE,
-5PAISA
+5PAISA,
-Jainam Dealer
+Jainam Dealer,
-DaynaWagnus
+DaynaWagnus,
-Stoxkart
+Stoxkart,
-AdityaTrading
+AdityaTrading,
-JM Finance
+JM Finance,
 Fyers

 ## Conclusion